einsteinly/CAUV_old_software/readme-code.txt

     python 2.6 with Cheetah, pylexyacc

 auv:
-    librt
-    libftdi
-    spread (?static and shared?)
-    libssrcspread (?static and shared?)
+    librt (this is include in libc6 most of the time) libftdi
-    boost-??? (default build of boost will do), boost 1.43 works OpenCV (2.2 works)
+    spread (at ./configure add the extra options --with-pic CFLAGS="-enable-shared -fPIC") libssrcspread (./configure --with-spread=/path/to/spread/install/probably/usr/local/ --enable-debug --disable-lua-binding --disable-perl-binding --enable-shared CXXFLAGS=-fPIC LDFLAGS=-fPIC CFLAGS=-fPIC --disable-ruby-binding --with-pic) boost-??? (default build of boost will do), boost 1.43 works (note default on ubuntu is 1.42, may cause problems) OpenCV (2.2 works)
     bjam
     boost-python